-Continued increase in Accommodations Tax Revenue as a result of continued development and attractiveness of a premier residential vacation community.
+• Continued increase in accommodations tax revenue as a result of continued development and attractiveness of a premier residential vacation community.

-Budget Highlights for the Fiscal Year Ending June 30, 2014
+Budget Highlights for the Fiscal Year Ending June 30, 2015

-- The property tax rate will increase to 37.55 cents per hundred valuations.
-Of the rate, 22.55 cents will be used to fund General Fund operations and 15 cents to fund Beach Nourishment Capital Projects. - Continued increase in Ad Valorem Revenues due to a return to median housing values continued development of homes. - Increase in Sales Tax collections, as the economy improves.
-Next year a change in the Sales Tax distribution formula will result in a substantial increase in this tax. - Solid waste fees were increased from \$152 to \$161 per year, per residential cart in order to cover the increase by the Town's contractor. - The Town is continuing its vehicle replacement program and purchasing two vehicles for the Police Department each year - The Town's contribution rate to the Local Governmental Employees' Retirement Systems is 6.74% for general employees and 6.77% for law enforcement officers. - The Town plans to continue the Shoreline Protection Project, as funds were budgeted to conduct the Planning, Engineering, and construction of Phase 5 initially, with continued planning/permitting for the remaining Phases 2-4 this year.
+- The property tax rate will increase to 39.32 cents per hundred valuations.
+Of the rate, 24.32 cents will be used to fund General Fund operations and 15 cents to fund Beach Nourishment Capital Projects. - Small increase in Ad Valorem Revenues due to Onslow County revaluation of real and personal property.
+The tax rate was set to be "revenue neutral" which means the same amount of taxes are collected as some properties increased in value and others decreased in value. - Increase in Sales Tax collections, as the economy improves.
+This year a change in the Sales Tax distribution formula will result in a substantial increase in this tax. - Solid waste fees were increased from \$152.90 to \$160.08 per year, per residential cart in order to cover the increase by the Town's contractor. - The Town is continuing its vehicle replacement program and purchasing two vehicles for the Police Department each year - The Town's contribution rate to the Local Governmental Employees' Retirement Systems is 7.07% for general employees and 7.28% for law enforcement officers. - The Town plans to continue the Shoreline Protection Project, as funds were budgeted to conduct the Planning, Engineering, and construction of Phase 5 initially, with continued planning/permitting for the remaining Phases 2-4 this year.